How To Create A Heatmap In Google Sheets

 What is a heatmap and why use one in Google Sheets?

 A heatmap is a graphical representation of data using colors to indicate the value of each cell.
 In Google Sheets, heatmaps are useful for visualizing trends, patterns, and outliers in large datasets.
 They can help you quickly identify areas of high or low activity, correlations between variables, and other insights that might be difficult to see in a traditional table.
-(See Also: How To Create Invoice In Google Sheets)
+(See Also: How To Copy Paste In Google Sheets)

 How do I create a heatmap in Google Sheets?